ZachWolpe/MLAGA/README.md

 # MLAGA: Multi-Lingual Audiobook GenerAtor
 -----

 _*MLAGA converts youtube videos to multilingual audiobooks.
-Learn language on the go while still consuming the same content you love.*_
+Learn a language on the go while still consuming the content you love.*_

 An open source, multilingual audiobook generator built to demonstrate the power & ease of integrating AI APIs into your products.